liruntu2333/liruntu2333/README.md

 - 👋 Hi, I’m @liruntu2333;
-- 👀 I’m interested in computer graphics and video game logics;
+- 👀 I’m interested in computer graphics and game engineering;
 - 🌱 I’m currently learning C++, C#, OpenGL and Vulkan;
 - 💞️ I’m looking to collaborate on graphics solution for 3A games;
 - 📫 How to reach me liruntu2333@gmail.com;